Adam Eidinger

-Adam Eidinger (born 1973) is a Washington D.C. businessman and cannabis rights activist, known for his role in spearheading Initiative 71, which legalized cannabis in the District of Columbia in 2015.
+Adam Eidinger (born 1973) is a Washington D.C. businessman and cannabis rights activist, known for his role in spearheading numerous D.C. ballot initiatives, including Initiative 71, which legalized cannabis, Initiative 81, which decriminalized entheogenic plants and fungi, Initiative 82, which eliminated the subminimum wage for tipped workers, and Initiative 83, which authorizes ranked choice voting and opening primary elections to independent voters.
+He owns and manages the consulting firm Mintwood Strategies.

 Early life

 Eidinger was born in Pittsburgh in 1973, to a pro-union Democratic family.
 While at Taylor Allderdice High School, was an Eagle Scout and student council president, and successfully campaigned to have foam trays removed from the lunchroom.
 He attended American University, majoring in communications (1992–1996), and there organized protests against tuition increases and school president Benjamin Ladner, who was a decade later removed in 2005 for abuse of school funds.
 Eidinger also served on the school's debate team and cofounded the school's frisbee club, and was arrested for streaking.
 It was during his first year at American University that Eidinger first tried marijuana, shaping his later political actions.

 Business activities

 Publicist

 Eidinger initially worked for Rabinowitz Media Strategies following graduation, where he was later fired for his involvement in protest against the IMF, to which some of his employer's clients happened to be tied.
 In 2000, he founded Mintwood Media Collective, which managed publicity for Dr. Bronner's Soap; Mintwood was retained by Dr. Bronner's in 2001, when the Drug Enforcement Administration was attempting to prevent the importation of hemp, used in Bronner's soap.
 Mintwood Media closed in 2013 and was reformed as Mintwood Strategies, a sole proprietorship of Eidinger.
 That year, Movement Media took over publicity duties for Dr. Bronner's.